 As an open access journal, the JPE does not have any subscription income.
-Its operation and publication are made possible by the proceeds from the Society for Philosophy of Emotion's membership fees, the volunteer work of the entire JPE staff and international scholars of emotion, including members of the SPE.
+Its operation and publication are made possible by the proceeds from the Society for Philosophy of Emotion's (SPE) membership fees, the volunteer work of the entire JPE staff and international scholars of emotion, including members of the SPE.
 Currently, any expenditures that are not covered by SPE membership fees are being covered by the editor-in-chief, Cecilea Mun, through a personal donation made to the JPE.
 Staring March 18, 2019, however, the JPE will begin charging authors $35 (USD) in order to defray costs and to become self-sustainable.
 Please see the JPE's publication costs for more information.
 As such, the JPE is a community project that is sustained entirely by the volunteer work and support of the scholarly community.
 It is a journal for the scholarly community, by the scholarly community.
 Therefore, after reinvesting in any necessary or reasonable upgrades, the JPE will distribute any profit (that would amount to more than $20 per person/per issue) that is made at the end of every year to all of those who have contributed to the publishing of its two issues for that year (which would include the journal staff and editorial advisory board members who have persisted to seeing both issues published, and the authors and the referees who have contributed to the publishing of at least one of its issues).

-ISSN: The JPE will be submitting an ISSN application after the release of its inaurgural issue, as instructed by the Library of Congress, US ISSN Center.
+ISSN: The JPE will be submitting an ISSN application after the release of its inaugural issue, as instructed by the Library of Congress, US ISSN Center.